ashleychontos/pySYD/docs/guidelines.rst

     ``pySYD`` was initially the `Python` translation of the `IDL`-based asteroseismology pipeline ``SYD``, which was written by my PhD advisor, Dan Huber, during his PhD in Sydney (hence the name).
 Therefore none of this would have been possible without his
-    i) years of hard work during his PhD as well as ii) years of patience during my PhD :)
+    i) years of hard work during his PhD as well as ii) years of patience during my PhD |smiley|

     **~A very special shoutout to Dan~**